andrivet/ZX81-Debugger/docs/debug.md

 > **Note**: Each line of the memory used for display has 33 bytes.
 The first byte is always the value `76h`.
 It is followed by 32 bytes that represent the 32 character of each line.
 The ZX81 does use use ASCII but its own character set.
 In this set, the value `00` represents a space.
 This is why the screen is blank.

 The next instruction is `ld a,(de)`.
-It load the content pointed by the `DE` register into the register `A`.
+It loads the content pointed by the `DE` register into the register `A`.
 Remember `DE`?
 It was set (line 14) before the call to the subroutine `dispstring` (line 15) and it points to the first character of the string to display.
 We can see the memory corresponding to this string by entering the following command in the **Debug Console**:

 ```
 -mv DE 12